-REL 3710.
-Nature of Religion (3).F.
+REL 3710: Religion, Ecology, & Biology (3) F.

-This course introduces the student to what is generally understood to be "the biology of religion."
-The course specifically considers the extent to which evolutionary theory illumines the origins, functions, and continuing vitality of religious belief, behavior, and experience.
-From individual to multilevel selection theory, from questions concerning the origins of the moral life to the possibility that certain genes code for religious participation, the course pursues the exhaustively natural conditions out of which the religious life emerges.
+This course introduces the student to the ecological and biological study of religion.
+The course specifically considers the extent to which evolutionary theory illumines the origins, functions, and continuing vitality of religious belief, behavior, and experience, taking time along the way to consider the unscientific theory of intelligent design and the controversies associated therewith.
+In addition to a general evolutionary account of religion, the course assesses the role of infectious disease ecologies in the evocation of religious diversity.
 Prerequisite: RC 2001 or its equivalent.